 In February 2017, in connection with the issuance of the 2022 Convertible Notes, the Company entered into an interest rate swap transaction with a \$115 million notional amount.
 The Company receives fixed rate interest at 4.50% and pays variable rate interest based on the three-month LIBOR plus 2.37%.
-The swap transaction matures on August 1, 2022.
+The swap transaction matures on August 1, 2022, matching the maturity date of the 2022 Convertible Notes.

 In January 2018, in connection with the issuance of the 2023 Notes, the Company entered into an interest rate swap transaction with a \$150.0 million notional amount.
 The Company receives fixed rate interest at 4.50% and pays variable rate interest based on three-month LIBOR plus 1.99%.
-The swap transaction matures on January 22, 2023.
+The swap transaction matures on January 22, 2023, matching the maturity of the 2023 Notes.

 In June 2018, in connection with the reopening and issuance of additional 2022 Convertible Notes, the Company entered into two interest rate swap transactions with notional amounts of \$50.0 million and \$7.5 million, respectively.
 The Company receives fixed rate interest on each swap at 4.50%, and pays variable rate interest based on three-month LIBOR plus 1.59%, and 1.60%, respectively.
-The swap transactions mature on August 1, 2022.
+The swap transactions mature on August 1, 2022, matching the maturity date of the 2022 Convertible Notes.